Evolution from Flax Linen to NNX#

 z = model.encode(jnp.ones((1, 784)))

-Flax APIs provide a set of transforms, which we will refer to as lifted transforms, that wrap JAX transforms in such a way that they can be used with Modules.
+Both Flax Linen and Flax NNX transformations provide their own set of transforms that wrap JAX transforms in a way that they can be used with Module objects.

-To begin, we will first define a RNNCell module that will contain the logic for a single step of the RNN.
-We will also define a initial_state method that will be used to initialize the state (a.k.a. carry) of the RNN.
-Like with jax.lax.scan, the RNNCell.__call__ method will be a function that takes the carry and input, and returns the new carry and output.
+• Define a initial_state method that will be used to initialize the state (a.k.a. carry) of the RNN.
+Like with jax.lax.scan (API doc), the RNNCell.__call__ method will be a function that takes the carry and input, and returns the new carry and output.
 In this case, the carry and the output are the same.

 class RNNCell(nn.Module):